U.N. council sets stage for inquiry to lay blame for Syria gas attacks

 Power told reporters Friday's vote was a "modest step" toward ending the impunity Syria's war criminals have enjoyed.
 But she acknowledged that accountability for crimes in Syria appeared a long way off after Russia and China vetoed a Western proposal last year to refer the Syrian conflict to the International Criminal Court.

-The council is expected to authorize the investigative team for one year once it receives Ban's recommendations.
+The council is expected to authorise the investigative team for one year once it receives Ban's recommendations.

 Government and opposition forces have denied using chemical weapons.
 Western powers say the Syrian government has been responsible for chemical attacks, including chlorine attacks.
 The Syrian government and Russia have accused rebel forces of using poison gas.